RomeoSilvestri/University/README.md

 ## Database Construction on NBA Games
 ### SQL (MySQL), NoSQL (MongoDB) - May 2022

-This work is based on the construction and interrogation of a database on NBA games between 2004 and 2021.
+This project is based on the construction and interrogation of a database on NBA games between 2004 and 2021.
 The 5 tables that make up the database are downloaded from Kaggle at: [https://www.kaggle.com/datasets/nathanlauga/nba-games](https://www.kaggle.com/datasets/nathanlauga/nba-games).
 The queries were proposed in order to answer possible questions of interest that may be asked of the database.

-I articulated the work by dividing it into four phases:
+I articulated the work by dividing it into 4 phases:
 - Construction of the relational database: MySQL WorkBench is used to define the tables, their identification keys and the relationships between tables
 - Querying the SQL database
 - Query optimisation